 His ordeal was not yet over as he floated towards the ground, for an overzealous individual thought he was a German and shot at him.
 Luckily, the shotgun pellets, fired at a distance, did not do too much damage.
 He landed in a field at Millbrook and a crowd who had watched the dogfight soon gathered.
 Pilot Officer Tom Neil claimed afterwards that the ‘army’ shot him, and that they also shot at Nicolson’s wingman, Martyn Aurel King.
-A Home Guard soldier, Mr. R. W. F. Stanley, stated that he saw King’s damaged Hurricane fly overhead, and he then watched King bale from the aircraft.
-His parachute opened, but tragically the panel had split, and Stanley recalled seeing the pilot fall “like a stone”.
-King died landing in the garden of 3 Clifton Road, and his Hurricane reportedly crashed at Lee near Romsey.
+A Home Guard soldier, Mr. R. W. F. Stanley, stated that he saw King’s damaged Hurricane fly overhead, and he then watched as King baled from the aircraft.
+His parachute opened, but tragically the panel had split, and Stanley recalled seeing the pilot fall ‘like a stone’.
+King died landing in the garden of 3 Clifton Road and his Hurricane reportedly crashed at Lee near Romsey.

 Stanley asserted that it was either Canadian soldiers or members of the Royal Engineers that shot at Nicolson.
 He was one of the first on the scene after seeing Nicolson bale, after commandeering a van and following the parachute.
 Finding the wounded airman on the ground, he saw the ankle bone protruding through the flesh and the horrific burns across his hands.
 Whilst he was comforting Nicolson some soldiers appeared through the bushes with their rifles raised.
 Stanley drew his revolver and shouted at them to stop.
 He collared a frightened looking soldier who told him he was in the Royal Engineers based at Sparshatt’s garage.
 Returning to Nicolson, he found him composing a telegram to his wife – “sign it Nick, the wife will not worry” – and he was then rushed to the Royal South Hants Hospital.
 His Hurricane had apparently crashed on the corner of Bakers Grove and Rownhams Lane.

-Nicolson recovered from his many injuries and in November went to Buckingham Palace where King George VI awarded him the Victoria Cross before conversing with him for several minutes about his experiences.
+Nicolson recovered from his many injuries and in the November of that year he went to Buckingham Palace where King George VI awarded him the Victoria Cross before conversing with him for several minutes about his experiences.
 Wing Commander James Brindley Nicolson would not survive the war.
 He was killed on 2 May 1945 when the B-24 he was travelling in caught fire and crashed into the Bay of Bengal.

 In 2016, schoolchildren at Sholing Junior School designed, raised funds, and eventually unveiled a memorial plaque in remembrance of Nicolson.
 The memorial was placed on the side of a new building at the school, which itself was dedicated to the pilot.
 According to the deputy headteacher, the children thought it was an injustice that there was no memorial to Nicolson, who was the only member of Fighter Command to be awarded the Victoria Cross during the Second World War.